dylanesque/Cheatsheets/css.md

 # Centering

 - The auto margin technique for centering elements is still quite useful when you have a single element that you need centered, and making the parent element a Flexbox or Grid container would be overkill.

+# Flow Layout

+## Inline Elements

+- Inline elements don't have a width or height.

+- Inline elements have extra "magic space" because the browser regards them as typography.
+To fix this quirk with images, either set their display as `block` or set the `line-height` on the wrapping div to `0`

+## Block-level Elements

+- the [`fit-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/fit-content) rule lets block level elements fill available space.

+- By default, block-level elements have dynamic sizing.

+## Inline Block

+- Be aware of, but don't worry too much about [space sensitivity](https://css-tricks.com/fighting-the-space-between-inline-block-elements)

+- Disadvantages: Inline block doesn't line-wrap,

+## Replaced Elements

+- Replaced elements (like img, video, or canvas tags) embed a foreign object.
+They mostly behave as inline elements, but they can affect block layout in some ways.

+- Buttons behave almost, but not exactly, as replaced elements.

 # Gotchas